vanderbilt-data-science/repo-template-python/README.md

-# repo-template-python-exp
+# repo-template-python
-This is an alternate template repository for data science projects done in Python where the dataset is small and the processing can be subdivided into shorter, separate notebooks.
+This is a template repository for data science projects done in Python.

 ### Prerequisites
 To most easily run this code out of the box, the following packages must be installed: